 Special assistance agreements are entered into only with credit unions to provide capital assistance with merger and similar transactions involving a troubled credit union, or with credit unions operating with deficiencies in their capital, that have the capacity to restore capital through future earnings, bond claims, litigation, and other forms of recovery.
-At December 31, 2014 and 2013, the Company has two outstanding special assistance agreements, with outstanding balances aggregating \$26,017,260 and \$35,425,390, respectively.
+At December 31, 2015 and 2014, the Company has outstanding special assistance agreements with two credit unions that have aggregate outstanding balances of \$12,213,348 and \$26,017,260, including capitalized interest of \$72,165 and \$676,077, respectively.
 One special assistance agreement consists of an advance of \$22,000,000 made on February 12, 2010 to a troubled operating credit union in Nevada under a Special Reserve Instrument (SRI) and a Special Assistance Agreement (SAA), and an Amended and Restated SRI (SRI-1) and Amended Special Assistance Agreement (Amended SAA) that were entered into effective March 3, 2011.
-These agreements establish a plan to restore the credit union's regulatory net worth and set a course for financial recovery by the credit union.
+These agreements established a plan to restore the credit union's regulatory net worth and set a course for financial recovery by the credit union.
 The Company, in consideration of the credit union's improving financial trends and the long-term workout plans in place for the credit union, advanced an additional \$4,400,000 to this credit union on December 21, 2011, under a second Special Reserve Instrument (SRI-2) and a Second Amendment to the SAA (Second Amended SAA).
-In 2014, the Company received payments on these SRI's totalling \$9,223,627 which were recorded as recoveries and also recorded a reduction to the allowance for loss against SRI-1 of \$6,917,720 to reflect the present value of future expected cash flows, which was also recorded in recovery income.
-At December 31, 2014 and 2013, the Company had recorded an allowance for loss of \$11,364,263 and \$27,425,390, respectively, against the aggregate balances outstanding for the SRI and SRI-2 of \$18,276,077 as of December 31, 2014 (including capitalized interest of \$676,077) and \$27,425,990 as of December 31, 2013 (including capitalized interest of \$1,025,390).
-The other special assistance agreement outstanding at December 31, 2014, relates to an assisted purchase and assumption transaction between two participating credit unions in 2009, whereby the Company advanced funds in the form of an \$8,000,000 secondary capital note in October 2009.
-The Company has recorded an allowance for loss at December 31, 2014 of \$7,589,000 on the unpaid balance of \$7,741,183 of the secondary capital note and at December 31, 2013 an allowance for loss of \$7,510,000, was recorded against the \$8,000,000 secondary capital note.
-See Note 25 "Changes in Incurred Losses and Loss Adjustment Expenses" for a further discussion on the partial repayments of these special assistance agreements.
+Since inception of the SRI-1 and SRI-2 and through December 31, 2013, the Company maintained an allowance for loss equal to the aggregate outstanding SRI-1 and SRI-2 balances (\$27,425,390 at December 31, 2013).